Roman Josi: Nashville Predators

-2011–2017: Early career, Run to the Stanley Cup Finals
+2011–2017: Early career and run to the Stanley Cup Final

 Josi once again participated in the Predators training camp before being placed on injured reserve with the expectation he would report to the Admirals once recovered for the 2011–12 season.
 Once healthy, Josi tallied four points in his first five games before being recalled to the NHL level on 25 November 2011.
 He subsequently played 12:20 minutes of ice time in his debut the following day against the Detroit Red Wings.
 He later scored his first career NHL goal on 10 December to lift the team 3–2 over the Anaheim Ducks.
 Josi played 12:45 minutes of ice time during the game, including time on the power play, and recorded one blocked shot and one hit.
 After star defenseman and captain Shea Weber suffered an injury, Josi saw his ice time spike to an average of 23:43 for four games during his absence.
 Once Weber returned, Josi and fellow rookie defenseman Ryan Ellis were put on the second power-play unit and Josi saw his ice time average out to 20 minutes per game.
 While playing alongside new teammate Hal Gill, Josi began to play more offensively and began tallying points.
 He maintained a three-game point streak in February after going pointless for 14 games.
 Within Gill's first nine games with the team, Josi produced two goals, five points, and +7 plus/minus rating.
 The two were praised by teammate Ryan Suter who said: "We’re [the forwards] not playing as much as we did before we got Hal (Gill).
 All of our defensemen are really stepping up right now."
 This was shortlived, however, as Josi missed nine games with an upper-body injury.
 In his return on 30 March, he played an important role for Nashville's first three goals scored and he recorded a team-high four shots on goal.
 Josi helped the Predators finish the season with a 4–1–0 record as they qualified for the 2012 playoffs as the fourth seed in the West.
 Josi made his playoff debut on 11 April in the first game of the opening round of the 2012 playoffs against the Detroit Red Wings.
 The Predators would defeat the fifth-seeded Red Wings in five games before being defeated in the second round in five games by the third-seeded Phoenix Coyotes.
 Josi finished his first playoff playing in all 10 games and being held pointless.